-The impact of the UK vote to leave the EU on UK government policy, the financial markets and the wider UK economy in the medium to long-term remains unknown and this introduces additional uncertainty and risk which the Board will continue to monitor, in particular with regard to the Group's Spanish lifetime portfolio.
+The impact of the Covid-19 pandemic and the ongoing governmental response introduces additional uncertainty and risk to the economy as a whole and to the Group.
+Whilst the trade deal agreed with the European Union in December 2020 mitigates some of the risks associated with the UK's departure from the European Union, the impact on UK government policy, the financial markets and the wider UK economy in the medium to long-term remains unknown.
+The Board will continue to monitor these risks, in particular with regard to the Group's Spanish lifetime portfolio.